 You can also check out library books with a few simple taps, though we've observed that our local library system offers thousands more Barnes & Noble Nook-compatible epubs than it does Kindle-compatible mobis.

 Kindle Oasis 2019 review: Bottom Line

 With its sleek metallic design, clicky buttons and new customizable page hues, the Amazon Kindle Oasis offers more than your average e-reader.
 If only its price weren't nearly twice as much as the Paperwhite's.

-While the Oasis is my personal favorite Kindle, it's not the king of the e-book castle.
+While this Kindle Oasis 2019 review shows why it's my personal favorite Kindle, it's not the king of the e-book castle.
 The Kindle Paperwhite, with its midrange price and waterproof design, is still the model most readers should get.